telerik/kendo-ui-core/docs-aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-search.md

 The `type` is always `"text/x-kendo-template"`, and the `id` is the unique name of your template.
 The HTML for your template then goes inside the `<script>` tags.

-The example below demonstrates the template for the auto-complete search box.
+The following example demonstrates the template for the auto-complete search box.

 ###### Example